How to Automatically Apply a Coupon on Payment Forms

 Coupon settings

 Scroll to the bottom to select which forms from your existing forms the coupon can be used on.
-Because we haven’t created a form for this coupon code yet, we can come back to this step later.
+Because we haven’t created a form for this coupon code yet, you can come back to this step later.

 Click on Save Coupon to save your newly created coupon code.